Olympic Stadium (Amsterdam): 1996 renovation

 The 1937 second ring in 1995, a year before it was removed as part of the 1996 renovation.

 In 1987 the city government announced plans to demolish the stadium.
 The stadium was saved, however, when it was listed as a national monument.
 Renovation started in 1996, and the stadium was refurbished into the original construction of 1928.
 The second ring of 1937 was removed, and the stadium was made suitable for track and field competitions again.
 The original bicycle track was also removed to enable the use of the space beneath the seats for offices.
-The stadium was reopened by the Prince of Orange on 13 May 2000.
+The stadium was reopened by the then Prince of Orange Willem-Alexander on 13 May 2000.

 In 2007, the area around the stadium was renovated as part of larger urban renewal project covering the entire Olympic area.
 North of the stadium 969 houses were completed in 2008.
 In the same year, the islands in the river Schinkel to the west of the stadium were suited with tennis fields and football pitches, an athletics track and a park.
 The Stadionplein square in front of the stadium was also recently renovated.

 Two new bridges were also built around the stadium: to the south there is a new bridge suitable for all traffic, the Na Druk Gelukbrug, and to the Schinkel islands in the west there is a cyclists and pedestrian bridge, called Jan Wilsbrug.